JuliaDocs/DemoCards.jl/docs/src/pluto.md

 !!! note

     Julia versions before julia 1.9 doesn't support the extension functionality.
-    Revise.jl is used to conditional loading of code for older julia versions.
+    Requires.jl is used to conditional loading of code for older julia versions.

 The set of functionalities supported for Julia and Markdown files are also supported for Pluto.